2metres/typographic/README.md

 ## Usage
-It's as easy as setting a few variables in [typographic.styl](typographic.styl] (or letting the defaults do their thing).
+It's as easy as setting a few variables in [typographic.styl](typographic.styl) (or letting the defaults do their thing).

 ## Settings